Sudbury Winter Activities – Sudbury Rocks For Families In Winter

 Sudbury Winter Activities - kids heading up a small hill while cross country skiing in Kivi Park in Sudbury

 Side note – Kivi Park is an all-season, multi-sport recreation area set on over 450 acres of Cambrian Shield.
-Other activities you can do there include hiking, snowshoe, fat bike, skating in the winter or canoe, kayak or paddleboard on Crowley Lake in the summertime.
+Other activities you can do there include hiking, snowshoeing, fat biking, skating in the winter or canoeing, kayaking or paddleboarding on Crowley Lake in the summertime.

 Family selfie while cross country skiing in Kivi Park in Sudbury